 Objectivity

-Avoid the appearance of, or actual, conflicts of interest where possible, and full compliance with Conflict of Interest policies that may be signed as part of license agreements.
+The principle of objectivity imposes the obligation to be impartial, intellectually honest, and free of conflicts of interest.
+A CMMC professional should avoid the appearance of, or actual, conflicts of interest where possible, and fully comply with Conflict of Interest policies that may be signed as part of license agreements.
 In the case where a perceived or management conflict may be present, document and describe the conflict to all affected parties and secure agreement to continue.

 Confidentiality

-As a credentialed, registered, or accredited professional or organization, maintain the confidentiality of customer and government data. you may be made made aware of certain confidential information that is acquired in the performance of professional services, including data, trade secrets, business strategies, security postures, and personal information that may be contained within the systems you are exposed to.
+As a credentialed, registered, or accredited professional or organization, you must maintain the confidentiality of customer and government data.
+You may be made aware of certain confidential information that is acquired in the performance of professional services, including data, trade secrets, business strategies, security postures, and personal information that may be contained within the systems you are exposed to.
 Treat confidential information with the utmost care, and under no circumstances reveal information learned during the delivery of CMMC services to anyone who is not expressly authorized to view it.

 Proper Use of Methods